coreeng/reusable-p2p/README.md

-# CECG Developer Platform P2P
+# CECG Core Platform P2P

-This is a reusable Github Actions P2P for CECG's Developer Platform
+This is a reusable Github Actions P2P for CECG's Core Platform

 ## Version 1